Will Upgrading My Real Estate Website Hurt My SEO?

 - Reformat the content to look great on the new site.

 - Take the site live, and wait a few weeks.

 - Begin to update the content gradually over time.

 In other words, take care of the design upgrade first and then adjust the content afterward.

 SEO benefits of a site upgrade

-There are no negative impacts of a site upgrade that's executed properly, but there can definitely be benefits.
-A new site on the latest technology can provide a number of benefits, especially when compared to older websites.
+When executed properly, there shouldn't be any drawbacks to a site upgrade, but there can definitely be benefits.
+A new site using the latest technology can provide a number of benefits, especially when compared to older websites.

-Conversion rates can also increase with a new website for a couple direct and indirect reasons.
 Directly, a new site with a better design can make calls-to-action more attractive and prominent.
-And while less direct, the overall appearance of your site impacts user trust, which in turn impacts conversions; a newer, modern site is typically considered more trustworthy than one that's behind the times—especially as security protocols are consistently changing over time.
+And while less direct, the overall appearance of your site impacts user trust and boosts your branding, which in turn impacts conversions.

 Google's mobile-first indexing means that sites are now being evaluated on their mobile version, not their desktop version, which makes a good mobile experience more important than ever.

 The real estate industry started using responsive web design in a big way in 2014, but we've also seen massive improvements in the mobile versions of websites in the years that follow.
 Responsive design today is significantly slicker than it was in 2014.
 A mobile site today is simply better than a mobile site built in years past.